FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Datasets Released After AudioSet}

-After AudioSet, some of the released datasets for SET are task-dependent, designed to enable the study of particular SER problems.
+After AudioSet, some of the released datasets for SET are task-dependent, designed to enable the study of particular problems.
 Examples include FSDnoisy18k \cite{Fonseca2019learning} or FSDKaggle2019 \cite{Fonseca2019audio}, focused on learning in conditions of noisy labels and/or acoustic mismatch.
 Other datasets are domain-specific, with a vocabulary focused on a specific scope, such as SONYC-UST-V2 for urban sounds \cite{cartwright2020sonyc}.
 Compared to pre-AudioSet datasets, these are slightly larger, especially in terms of duration as they feature longer clips (sometimes of variable length), but also in terms of vocabulary.
 In addition, they are unbalanced, and the default data split transitioned to a development/evaluation (or train/test) separation.
-Beyond those listed in Table \ref{tab:dataset_sota}, another large dataset is BirdVox-14SD for bird sounds \cite{cramer2020chirping}.
 Lastly, a recent large-vocabulary dataset with a substantial amount of data is VGGSound \cite{chen2020vggsound}, an audio-visual dataset consisting of $\approx$200k video clips from YouTube encompassing 300 classes.
-However, VGGSound presents several shortcomings for SER.
-The focus is put on audio-visual correspondence due to which the dataset is created mostly through automatic computer vision techniques---hence some classes have a clear visual connotation, e.g., \textit{people eating noodle}.
+However, VGGSound presents several shortcomings for SET.
+The focus is put on audio-visual correspondence since the dataset is created mostly through automatic computer vision techniques---hence some classes have a clear visual connotation, e.g., \textit{people eating noodle}.
 Also, while the dataset is singly-labeled (one machine-generated label per clip), the authors recognize that clips can contain a mixture of sounds.
-Upon inspection of the VGGSound vocabulary, it seems likely that sound events from different classes co-occur in the same clip (of 10s length), thus creating missing labels---for example, \textit{cat growling} and \textit{cat meowing}, or a combination of \textit{sea waves}, \textit{sailing}, or \textit{wind noise}.
-Missing labels is a form of label noise found to impact sound recognizers \cite{fonseca2020addressing}.
+Missing labels are a form of label noise found to impact sound recognizers \cite{fonseca2020addressing}.
 While measures can be taken to mitigate their effect on training, in evaluation they can lead to misleading results---an issue that we specifically address in FSD50K (Sec. \ref{ssec:task_gen}).
-In addition, VGGSound suffers from the intrinsic problems of being backed by YouTube (Sec. \ref{sec:intro}).
+In addition, VGGSound suffers from the intrinsic problems of being based on YouTube (Sec. \ref{sec:intro}).